Hannah McClean

-Hannah McClean is a Northern Irish television actress.
+Hannah McClean is a Northern Irish actress.

 Early life

 From Ballymoney in Northern Ireland, she later moved to England in the early 2010s.

 Career

 She appeared in the 2017 comedy series Sick Note alongside Nick Frost and Lindsay Lohan.

-She plays Jen Robinson in both series of the Northern Ireland set BBC One crime drama series Blue Lights with her character transitioning from the police force to be a trainee solicitor.
+She plays Jen Robinson in the first two series of the Northern Ireland set BBC One crime drama series Blue Lights with her character transitioning from the police force to be a trainee solicitor.
 For the role she consulted with a legal expert on historical cases involving The Troubles.
+She was confirmed as returning for the fourth series in 2026.

 In July 2024, she was cast in the second series of ITV drama Malpractice.
+She has roles in BBC comedy series Rewarding and ITV true crime series Bad Blood.